 \section{Abstract}

-Grammatical error correction (GEC) aims to improve quality and readability of texts through accurate correction of linguistic mistakes.
-Previous work has focused on high-resource languages, while low-resource languages lack robust tools.
-However, low-resource languages often face problems such as: non-standard orthography, limited annotated corpora, and diverse dialects, which slows down the development of GEC tools.
-We present a study on GEC for Zarma, spoken by over five million in West Africa.
+Grammatical error correction (GEC) aims to improve text quality and readability.
+Previous work on the task focused primarily on high-resource languages, while low-resource languages lack robust tools.
+To address this shortcoming, we present a study on GEC for Zarma, a language spoken by over five million people in West Africa.
 We compare three approaches: rule-based methods, machine translation (MT) models, and large language models (LLMs).
-We evaluated them using a dataset of more than 250,000 examples, including synthetic and human-annotated data.
-Our results showed that the MT-based approach using M2M100 outperforms others, with a detection rate of 95.
-82\% and a suggestion accuracy of 78.
-90\% in automatic evaluations (AE) and an average score of 3.0 out of 5.0 in manual evaluation (ME) from native speakers for grammar and logical corrections.
+We evaluated GEC models using a dataset of more than 250,000 examples, including synthetic and human-annotated data.
+Our results showed that the MT-based approach using M2M100 outperforms others, with a detection rate of 95.82\% and a suggestion accuracy of 78.90\% in automatic evaluations (AE) and an average score of 3.0 out of 5.0 in manual evaluation (ME) from native speakers for grammar and logical corrections.
 The rule-based method was effective for spelling errors but failed on complex context-level errors.
-LLMs---MT5-small---showed moderate performance.
+LLMs---Gemma 2b and MT5-small---showed moderate performance.
 Our work supports use of MT models to enhance GEC in low-resource settings, and we validated these results with Bambara, another West African language.